A behavioural scientist of international standing whose career at Cancer Council Victoria spanned 44 years.

 The Nigel Gray Distinguished Fellow in Cancer Prevention.
 Joined us as a Behavioural Scientist in 1986, and was inaugural Director of the VicHealth Cente for Tobacco Control, before taking on current position.

-Director of the Centre for Behavioural Research in Cancer and an NHMRC Principal Research Fellow.
-Over 20 years of experience evaluating tobacco control policies and programs.
+Director of the Centre for Behavioural Research in Cancer and an NHMRC Principal Research Fellow, with extensive experience evaluating tobacco control policies and programs

 Joined as Director of our Victorian Cancer Registry in 1983.
 In 1986, he was appointed Director of the Cancer Epidemiology Centre, and in 2001 became Deputy Director of the Cancer Control Research Institute.